flisanp/ms2-barcelona-guide/README.md

 - [Techsini](https://techsini.com/multi-mockup/index.php) - The developer used Techsini for creating the mockup image in the beginning of this README file.
 - [InDesign](https://www.adobe.com/se/products/indesign.html) The developer used InDesign for creating the favicon.
 - [Addthis](https://www.addthis.com) The developer used Addthis for the toggle share button.
-- [Mailchimp](https://mailchimp.com) The developer used Mailchimp to create the contact form.

 # Testing